Melanie C: Philanthropy

 In 2000, all proceeds from sales of her "If That Were Me" single went towards the Kandu Arts charity.
 In 2012, Chisholm joined the Sport Relief telethon by appearing in a Never Mind the Buzzcocks special.
 Chisholm also participated in a three-mile "Sport Relief Mile" run.
 In 2013, Chisholm joined Jack Dee, Dara Ó Briain, Greg James, Chelsee Healey and Philips Idowu in Through Hell and High Water, a Comic Relief challenge which involved British celebrities canoeing the most difficult rapids of the Zambezi River.
 They raised over £1 million for the charity.
 In 2014, Chisholm travelled to Ghana to support a charity campaign by Procter & Gamble that provides African children with clean drinking water.
 The project involved the use of purification sachets that changes the water from stagnant to drinkable.
 Chisholm also supported a homeless charity by donating funds raised from her annual calendar.

 Artistry

 Influences

 Chisholm has cited Madonna as her biggest musical influence.
 She stated: "I think she's inspired me a lot musically, and maybe [in] just the way I present myself.
 I've always admired how hard she works and what a strong lady she is, so she's always inspired me in that way."
 Chisholm named Madonna, Blur, Oasis, Suede and the Cardigans as inspirations for her first album.
+She has also stated Diana Ross has been a big influence on her artistry.